ydanzig/xor_cipher-Task/README.md

 xor_cipher.py - contains the functions and task answers in a python file.
 test_xor_cipher.py - positive/negative/error handling tests that can be run using pytest.

-To see the full question - unzip automation_task.zip
+To see the task question - unzip automation_task.zip